Home Dog Care How to Treat a Dog Ear Infection Without A Vet: OTC and...

 1. Apple Cider Vinegar

 The most effective home remedy is a mixture of 1 part water and 1 part apple cider vinegar.
-The vinegar has antiseptic and anti-inflammatory properties.

 It is also highly acidic, which helps it eat through the dirt debris and wax build-up in your dog's ear.

-To use this remedy, you can either wet a cotton ball and swab it around the inside of your pet's ear or put a small amount of the liquid in your dog's ear with a syringe.
+Step 1: Wet a cotton ball and swab it around the inside of your pet's ear or put a small amount of the liquid in your dog's ear with a syringe.

-If you choose to put the liquid directly into the ear, be sure to massage the ear's base to work the mixture around thoroughly.
+Step 2: If you choose to put the liquid directly into the ear, be sure to massage the ear's base to work the mixture around thoroughly.

-Then, allow your pet to shake his head and wipe away any excess liquid.
+Step 3: Allow your pet to shake his head and wipe away any excess liquid.

 home remedy for dog ear infection coconut oil